CheeYuTan/FraudDetection_RecursiveCTE/medium_blog_post.md

-# How We Cut Insurance Fraud Investigation Time from Hours to Seconds Using Databricks Recursive SQL
+# How Graph Network Analysis Cut Insurance Fraud Investigation Time from Hours to Seconds

+*Using Databricks Recursive SQL and Network Graph Visualization to Expose Hidden Fraud Rings*

-*Discovering hidden fraud networks that traditional queries miss — and why this matters for your bottom line*
+**Discovering connected fraud networks that traditional queries miss — and why this matters for your bottom line**

 ---